harness/developer-hub/docs/chaos-engineering/chaos-faults/aws/elb-az-down.md

 <div>
 AZ down is another very common and frequent scenario we find with ELB that can break the connectivity with the given zones and impacts their delivery.
 Such scenarios can still occur despite whatever availability aids AWS provides.

-Detaching the AZ from load balancer will distrupt the performance of an application and impact to smooth working of it.
-So this category of chaos fault helps to build the immunity on the application undergoing any such scenarios.
+Detaching the AZ from the load balancer will disrupt an application's performance and impact its smooth working.
+So this category of chaos fault helps build immunity in the application undergoing such scenarios.

 </div>
 </details>